 The Student Organization Code of Conduct

 The Student Organization Code of Conduct may be applied to behavior conducted in person, online, via email or other electronic medium.
-Members of a Recognized Student Organization (RSO) should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
+Members of a Recognized Student Organization (RSO) should also be aware that online postings such as group chats, blogs, videos, and social media are in the public sphere and are not private.
 These postings can subject an RSO to allegations of conduct violations if evidence of policy violations are posted online.
-The College does not regularly search for this information but may take action if and when such information is brought to the attention of College officials.
+The University does not regularly search for this information but may take action if and when such information is brought to the attention of University officials.

-RSOs are advised to contact the appropriate College personnel if they require accommodations for their meetings.
+RSOs are advised to contact the appropriate University officials if they require accommodations for their meetings.

-Responsibility for administration of the Student Organization Code of Conduct rests with the dean of students/vice president for student life.
+Responsibility for administration of the Student Organization Code of Conduct rests with the dean of students/executive vice president for university life.
 The dean of students has delegated this authority to the following staff: